DevExpress-Examples/XAF_Security_E4908/Readme.md

 ## Frequently Asked Questions

 Please review [this KB Article](https://supportcenter.devexpress.com/ticket/details/t886740/faq-xaf-user-authentication-and-group-authorization-api-for-devexpress-xpo-and-microsoft).
-Please submit additional questions in the [Support Center](https://www.devexpress.com/ask) or [the Issues tab above](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/issues) - we will be more than happy to help you.
+Feel free to submit additional questions in the [Support Center](https://www.devexpress.com/ask) or [the Issues tab above](https://github.com/DevExpress-Examples/XAF_how-to-use-the-integrated-mode-of-the-security-system-in-non-xaf-applications-e4908/issues) - we will be more than happy to help you.

 ## Target Audience & Common Usage Scenarios